JaNd3r/CKDotMatrixView/README.md

 It's almost as easy to handle as a `UILabel`.

+To see the demo app in action, clone this repo, navigate to the `DotMatrixDemo` folder and run `pod install`.
+Open the created workspace in Xcode and you are ready to go.

 ## Features

 * Can be adjusted to fit almost any size using storyboard settings only.